FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1987/1987-06-03-the-lena-zavaroni-show.md

 layout: post
 title: The Lena Zavaroni Show
 subtitle: The Sandown Pavilion, Isle Of Wight
-description: Note&#58; The title "The Lena Zavaroni Show" is a generic name for shows staring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
+description: Note&#58; The title "The Lena Zavaroni Show" is a generic name for shows Starring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
 images: /assets/images/locations/sandown-pier-view-from-isle-of-wight-coastal-path.jpg
 categories: [Theatre, The Lena Zavaroni Show]
 ---

-**Note:** The title "The Lena Zavaroni Show" is a generic name for shows staring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
+**Note:** The title "The Lena Zavaroni Show" is a generic name for shows Starring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.

 [![The Lena Zavaroni Show - The Sandown Pavilion, Isle Of Wight](/assets/images/locations/sandown-pier-view-from-isle-of-wight-coastal-path.jpg){: .full-width}{: .zoom-in}](/assets/images/locations/sandown-pier-view-from-isle-of-wight-coastal-path.jpg)
 <cite>[Sandown Pier](https://www.google.com/maps/d/u/0/viewer?mid=1D1D0ERV_FQMNb9XZzJ-J3yUlK8aI4vhI&ll=50.65239140000001%2C-1.1550979999999527&z=19) view from Isle of wight coastal path</cite>{: .image-caption-fw}